 - You can save time by copying and pasting directly from your text and notes

-- You can easily browse forward and backward through the questions
+- You can easily browse forward and backwards through the questions

 - In the Writing test, there is a word counter to help keep track of the word count.